KeaCluster/react-starter-guide/Part3.md

     - Make an API call to the following API: [How many people are in space right now](http://open-notify.org/Open-Notify-API/People-In-Space/)
     - If the link is dead (hopefully not), you can use the always available [PokeAPI](https://pokeapi.co/docs/v2)
 3. Now, with the data of your response, make a small card to either show the current *astros* or multiple *pokemon*.
 Check the corresponding API documentation on to how to access that specific data.
-    - If there are multiple poeple, you can use what we saw in the **Components** section to map through every object.
+    - If there are multiple people, you can use what we saw in the **Components** section to iterate through the array and get each object.

 4. GLHF